git-town/git-town/website/src/commands/sync.md

-If the repository contains a Git remote called `upstream` and the [sync-upstream](../preferences/sync-upstream.md) setting is enabled, Git Town also downloads new commits from the upstream main branch.
+If the repository contains a Git remote called `upstream` and the [sync-upstream](../preferences/sync-upstream.md) setting is enabled, Git Town also pulls new commits from the upstream's main branch.

 [sync-tags](../preferences/sync-tags.md) configures whether Git Town syncs Git tags with the `origin` remote.

 ### Why does git-sync sometimes update a local branch whose tracking branch was deleted before deleting it?

-"git town sync" can delete branches if their tracking branch was deleted at the remote.
-To do so while guaranteeing that it never loses any of your changes, "git town sync" needs to prove that the branch to be deleted contains no unshipped changes.
+If a remote branch was deleted at the remote, it is considered obsolete and "git town sync" will remove its local counterpart.
+To guarantee that this doesn't lose unshipped changes in the local branch, "git town sync" needs to prove that the branch to be deleted contains no unshipped changes.

-The easiest way to do that is by finding the local branch in sync with its tracking branch before running `git fetch`.
-So, if you run `git town sync` regularly, especially before shipping, you will not encounter this problem.
+The easiest way to prove that is when the local branch was in sync with its tracking branch before Git Town runs `git fetch`.
+This is another reason to run `git town sync` regularly.

 If a local shipped branch is not in sync with its tracking branch on your machine, Git Town must check for unshipped local changes by diffing the branch to delete against its parent branch.
 Only branches with an empty diff can be deleted safely.
-For this diff to potentially be empty, Git Town needs to sync the branch first, even if it's going to be deleted right afterwards.
+For this to work, Git Town needs to sync the branch first, even if it's going to be deleted right afterwards.